 Unfortunately, there is no easy answer to our initial question.
 You must assess your needs and discover the best solution for yourself.
 If you love your current neighborhood, for example, it is better to consider the option of a home addition.
 On the other hand, if the additional square footage you need is too large and would require a major investment, it would perhaps not increase the value of the house proportionately.

-If you choose a home addition, we can refer you to 360° Verified Contractors to help you in your process.
+If you choose a home addition, take a look at these expert tips to prepare for a major renovation.
+We can also refer you to 360° Verified Contractors to help you in your process.
 Our Contractors have all passed through our exhaustive verification process.
 We diligently check licenses, insurance, creditworthiness, legal history, and much more.
 Furthermore, we will put up 3 Contractors to submit quotes, so that you can rest assured that you are getting a fair price.
 Ready to start?
 Fill out a form or call us.